Lukasz-Lipinski/color-carts-control-panel/README.md

 password: \*\* testtest

-### Mocked user can't delete account or modify his data, but thanks of it You can see application and fully execute operations on database.
+#### Mocked user can't delete account or modify his data, but thanks of it You can see application and fully execute operations on database.

-## STACK:
+## STACK

 frontend: Angular